fluid-cloudnative/fluid/ADOPTERS.md

 # Adopters Of Fluid

 Below are the adopters of project Fluid.
-If you are using Fliud to simplify and accelerate the data access in Kubernetes, please feel free to add yourself into the following list by a pull request.
+If you are using Fluid to simplify and accelerate the data access in Kubernetes, please feel free to add yourself into the following list by a pull request.
 There're several phases as follow:

 * **Evaluation:** Known Fluid, that's interesting; evaluating the features/scopes of Fluid
 * **Testing:** Take Fluid as one of candidates, testing Kubernetes cluster with Fluid